 In September 2014, Carlos S. Palanca IV ("Palanca") and Cognatio Holdings, Inc. ("Cognatio") likewise filed a complaint against RSEC with the CMIC, even as Cognatio's earlier complaint dated December 30, 2013 against RSEC, its former Vice President for Operations/Chief Finance Officer, its former Compliance Officer and Valbuena, was pending with the Enforcement and Investor Protection Department of the Securities and Exchange Commission ("EIPD-SEC") (the "SEC Cognatio Case").
 In its decision letter dated December 4, 2014, the CMIC dismissed Palanca/Cognatio's complaint on the ground of prescription and res judicata.
 Consequently, Palanca/Cognatio respectively appealed the case to the SEC en banc, which granted the appeal of Palanca/Cognatio and reversed the CMIC's decision.
 In turn, RSEC appealed the SEC en banc's reversal of the CMIC decision to the Court of Appeals.
 On October 27, 2017, the Court of Appeals granted RSEC's Petition for Review and reinstated the CMIC decision, ruling that Palanca/Cognatio committed willful and deliberate forum shopping.
 Palanca/Cognatio filed a Motion for Reconsideration, which RSEC opposed via its Comment/ Opposition dated February 22, 2018.
 In response thereto, Palanca/Cognatio filed a Motion for leave to file reply and its Reply, both dated March 19, 2018.
-Palanca/Cognatio's Motion for Reconsideration is currently pending resolution.
-The SEC Cognatio Case also remains pending with the EIPD-SEC.
+In a Resolution dated September 5, 2018, the Court of Appeals denied Palanca/Cognatio's Motion for Reconsideration.
+On September 26, 2018, Palanca/ Cognation signified their intention to challenge the decision and resolution of the Court of Appeals before the Supreme Court via a Petition for Review to be filed on or before October 11, 2018.
+The SEC Cognatio Case, where RSEC and its former Vice President for Operations/Chief Finance Officer filed a Manifestation with Motion to Dismiss, in light of the above-cited decision of the Court of Appeals finding Palanca/Cognatio guilty of willful and deliberate forum-shopping, which was followed by the filing of other pleadings, the last of which was Cognatio's Rejoinder, remains pending with the EIPD-SEC.